GLOBAL ECONOMY-Asia's factory pain eases as region emerges from pandemic

 But sluggish global demand and fears of a second wave of infections will tame any optimism on the outlook and keep pressure on policymakers to support their ailing economies.

+A series of business surveys released on Wednesday showed broad improvements in manufacturing across Asia in June from the depths hit in April and May.
+Activity in some economies swung to growth while declines in other places slowed.

-China's factory activity grew at a faster clip in June after the government lifted coronavirus lockdown measures, a private sector survey showed on Wednesday.
+In China, factory activity grew at a faster clip in June after the world's second-largest economy lifted coronavirus lockdown measures, the Caixin/Markit purchasing managers' index (PMI) showed.

 Manufacturing activity also expanded in Vietnam and Malaysia, pointing to a slow but steady recovery ahead.